BradlyBarnacles/Poker_tracker/README.md

 hand_analysis.py - Updates the csv file of player statistics.

-example_hand.txt – example hand data which poker tracker takes as input.
+example_hand.txt â€“ example hand data which poker tracker takes as input.

-example_data.txt – corresponding dictionary produced by Parse_hands.
+example_data.txt â€“ corresponding dictionary produced by Parse_hands.

+If you wish to run this on your own computer, you will want to change the variables "my_name", "in_path" and "out_path" in handhistory.py and hand_analysis.py.